web3coda/web3ctf.com/README.md

 # Web3CTF

-List of all Web3 security challenges and vulnerable applications
+List of all Web3 security challenges and vulnerable applications.
+Feel free to contribute by adding more tools or updating existing information.

 ## Tools